 Some best medication management practices to consider implementing in your facility include the following:

 A critical aspect of successful medication management is medication adherence.
-If patients are failing to take their medication as directed, one could argue that the medication management process loses significant value.
+If patients are failing to take their medication as directed, the medication management process loses significant value.

-To help clinicians put their patients in the best possible position for successful adherence, here are a few tips you should follow:
+To put patients in the best possible position for successful medication adherence, here are a few tips to follow:

 To put your clinicians in a better position to help patients improve adherence, follow these tips.